Quiet Princeton

 Leaf Blowers in a social context: What is acceptable today?

 Social practices that affect the health of others eventually change.
 Clear examples where a once-“normal” practice is now unacceptable include smoking in public, and dog fouling.
 This is illustrated HERE.
-An important aspect is that people need to be helped to realize that there are replacement practices: that there really are other alternatives.
+An important aspect is that people need to be helped to realize that there are alternatives available, including electric equipment and improved landscaping techniques.